-MEN 101-102 Mental Health Skill Training I-II (3 cr.)
-(3 cr.)
+MEN 102 Mental Health Skill Training II (3 cr.)

 Develops skills necessary to function as a mental health worker, with emphasis on guided practice in counseling skills as well as improved self-awareness.
 Includes training in problem-solving, goal-setting, and implementation of appropriate strategies and evaluation techniques relating to interaction involving a variety of client needs.
+Part II of II.
 Lecture 3 hours per week.